-Advice for college freshman: what will you say to your college-bound teen?
+Advice for college freshman comes in many forms.
+What will you say to your college-bound teen?
 For your first born, your speech might be long and teary.
 The advice for a teen boy may be to take college seriously and act responsibly.
 For a teen girl, you might offer ways she can protect herself from the opposite sex.
 And with your last little bundle of joy, you might wax sentimental, or just dump and run.

 The most influential factor, though, is probably your teen son or daughter’s personality.
-Advice to the wild, impulsive kid who pushed every one of your buttons for 18 years will be quite different than advice to the college-bound straight-laced nerd.
+Advice for the wild, impulsive kid who pushed every one of your buttons for 18 years will be quite different than advice for the college-bound, straight-laced nerd.

-My friend used to say that she needed to hire a nanny for her first two kids; but she joked that she needed to find a private detective for her last one.
+My friend used to say that she needed to hire a nanny for her first two kids, but she needed to find a private detective for her last one.
 She researched Ivy leagues for the first two and worried that she’d be looking at jails with the third.
 I bet her talk with her calm, well-behaved kids will sound quite different than the chat she’ll have with her “terror.”

 Another friend shared his list of dos and don’ts that he’s just presented his happy-go-lucky, scatterbrained son:

 - Maintain at least a “B” average, or find someone else to pay the 60+k tuition.

 - Get involved in the college community.

 - Don’t sleep until 11 am every morning.

 - Don’t bring home a high-maintenance girlfriend because I can barely deal with your mom and your sister.